Brinks vs. ADT: Comparing Two Old Guards of Home Security

 - User-friendly app for security and smart home control

 Brinks and ADT are two of the oldest and most trusted players in the home security space.
-They both emerged in the 1800s, building their reputation for over 100 years.
+Both companies have roots stretching back to the 1800s, with ADT founded in 1874 and Brinks in 1859.
+These security giants have spent over a century building their reputations.
 As a result, Brinks and ADT dominated the home security market by the time we entered the new millennium.

 Below we’ll compare Brinks and ADT to see which brand truly stood the test of time.
 We’ll look at their equipment, monitoring options, pricing, home-automation features, and customer support.